jacobhal/git-course/10_git_push_fetch_pull/README.md

 `git push origin -d <branch-name>` - Delete branch with name <branch-name> on git server with name origin.

 ## Git show-ref
-`git show-ref` - See all local and remote references.
-`git show-ref <branch-name>` - See all local and remote references for <branch-name>.
+`git show-ref` - See all local and remote references `git show-ref <branch-name>` - See all local and remote references for <branch-name>